 Looking for a tasty frozen dessert to delight your taste buds?
 While your go-to may have been ice cream, frozen custard is fast becoming a popular option.
 The questions is, what is the difference between these two yummy desserts?

-Malt vs Shake, what’s the difference?
+Custard vs Ice cream: what’s the difference?
 The main difference between ice cream and frozen custard is the egg yolks used in custard.
 The inclusion of this ingredient makes frozen custard richer and the freezing process makes it denser as less air is used in the process.
 Not content with basics, however, more and more chefs are creating their own signature dishes.
 From vanilla ice cream to strawberry frozen custard, there is a frozen treat for everyone.

 Frozen custard and ice cream share many of the same ingredients, such as milk, cream, and sugar.
 They are also both delicious, especially when enjoyed on a hot summer’s day.
 Below are some main differences between custard and cream.

 What is Custard?

 Custard is a mixture of cream, egg yolks, milk, and sugar.
 Frozen custard takes this result and freezes it for a delicious dessert.

 More and more recipes now include extras in their frozen custard, including chocolate, fruit, and even nuts.

 Frozen custard is increasing in popularity and there are now frozen custard stands popping up in many cities.